 The project participants are Incomex - Indústria, Comércio e Exportação Ltda., Maurício Martinuv and EcoSecurities Group PLC.
-The participating Parties - Brazil as host Party and the United Kingdom as Annex I Party - meet all relevant participation requirements.
+The participating Parties - Brazil as host Party and the United Kingdom as Annex I Party - meet all relevant participation requirements and have provided written approval of voluntary participation in the project.